gaurbprajapati/Tech-A-Thon-resume-project/README.md

 # Tech-A-Thon-resume-project
+This is group project.
+* We are participated in 24 hrs of hackatone organized by iNeuron.ai.

+* Tech used : MERN stack
-This is group project with team member  Ananaya Tripathi , Vansikha Rana , Pranshav Vikram  , Gaurav Prajapati
+* team members :-   Ananaya Tripathi , Vansikha Rana , Pranshav Vikram  , Gaurav Prajapati